 The final oral examination for the Ph.D. degree in chemistry should begin with the candidate’s summary of the dissertation research.
 This summary must not exceed 30 minutes, and is immediately followed by an examination on the subject matter of the dissertation.
 The examination will be open to the public, but only members of the examining committee will decide whether the dissertation and the oral examination are acceptable.

 Any candidate who cannot adequately defend his or her dissertation will have the grade of pass or fail deferred and will be given one additional opportunity to repeat the final oral examination.

 9. RULES GOVERNING THE FORMAT OF A REPORT, THESIS, OR DISSERTATION

 NOTE: All documents generally are expected to conform to high standards of style and appearance as well as scientific content.

 9.1.
 Formatting.
-The report, thesis, or dissertation must be double-space and neatly typed on white 8 1/2 x 11-inch paper.
+The report, thesis, or dissertation must be double-spaced and neatly typed on white 8 1/2 x 11-inch paper.
 The print must be letter-quality and should appear on only one side of the paper.
-Noticeable corrections and carbon copies are not acceptable; copies should be free from defects which mar their appearance.

 9.2.
 Margins.
 Margins are to be an inch and a half wide (1 1/2") at the left-hand side, and one inch wide (1") at the right-hand side and top and bottom (see 9.3.).